Skip to main content

 Can I get life insurance in Spain without an NIE?

 Some insurers accept passport-only applications, especially for non-residents buying property.
 However, having an NIE simplifies the process significantly.
-Zurich and some international insurers are more flexible on this.
+Contact us to discuss your situation — Caser can sometimes accommodate non-resident applications.

 Is bank life insurance a good deal in Spain?

 Usually not in terms of total cost over time.
-Bank insurance is convenient and may come with a mortgage rate discount, but independent policies from Zurich, Generali, or Mapfre are typically 30 to 50 percent cheaper over a 20-year mortgage.
+Bank insurance is convenient and may come with a mortgage rate discount, but an independent Caser policy arranged through our broker is typically 30 to 50 percent cheaper over a 20-year mortgage.

 What medical tests are required for life insurance in Spain?